Celebrate the brand called You

 So, be authentic.
 In a world of social media, many of us try too hard to compete with all the other individual brands out there.
 Instead of competing, enjoy and celebrate what you bring to the world.
 After all, your individual worth is what Christmas is all about.
 It’s why a baby was born in the town of Bethlehem so long ago.

-Merry Christmas, and may 2014 prove to be your best year yet.
+Merry Christmas, and may the next 12 months prove to be your best year yet.